Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 Should I have a Cesarean section (C-section)?

 Most pregnant women have their babies vaginally.
 Still, the rate of babies born by cesarean section (C-section) in the United States is on the rise.
-According to the National Center for Health Statistics, 1 in 3 babies in the United States is delivered by cesarean section.
+According to the National Center for Health Statistics, 1 in 3 babies in the United States are delivered by cesarean section.
 Many experts think that up to half of all c-sections are unnecessary.
 Please see the C-section link for additional information.

 What are some of the important "after delivery" issues I should think about before my baby is born?